calipho-sib/nextprot-docs/news/2019/02/14/New release with updated proteomics data, a new kinase portal and more.md

 ##New kinase portal

-Function data for 308 human protein kinases annotated by the neXtProt team is now available in the (Protein kinase function portal)[../portals/kinase-function].
+Function data for 308 human protein kinases annotated by the neXtProt team is now available in the [Protein kinase function portal](../portals/kinase-function).
 A total of 22,341 entries, including 5,851 phosphorylations, captured from 9,044 publications can now be explored and downloaded.

 ##Advanced search SPARQL queries